LoganRickert/PHP-Web-Shell-Terminal/README.md

 less &lt;command&gt; - q to quit, space to page down.
 Ex: less cat index.php lessl &lt;command&gt; - less with line numbers.
 Ex: lessl cat index.php

-The second file, hsXZgT9wXtLpnMqP.php, is the same file as terminal.php and will work exactly the same, but it has been obfuscate using http://fopo.com.ar/.
-Please use this script when using the script.
+The second file, hsXZgT9wXtLpnMqP.php, is the same file as terminal.php and will work exactly the same, but it has been obfuscate using http://www.pipsomania.com/best_php_obfuscator.do

+Please use the second script when you want to actually use the script.